kingjosephm/GAN/README.md

 - `--gpus device=GPU-3c51591d-cfdb-f87c-ece8-8dcfdc81e67a`: Specifies a particular GPU to use.
 To use all GPUs change this to `--gpus all`
 - `king0759/tf2_gpu_jupyter_mpl:v3`: container image.
 If not stored locally this will be downloaded from Docker Hub
 - `python3`: specifies the container should be instantated using Python.
 To instead instantiate using Bash enter `/bin/bash` or omit entirely (this is the default for this Docker image).
 Note - the software available in a container depends on the container image
-- `./scripts/pix2pix.py --train --data=data --output=output --lambda=100 --epochs=200 \
-    --batch-size=8 --logging='true' --save-weights='true'`: instructs the container to run the Pix2Pix script with the supplied arguments.
+- `./scripts/pix2pix.py --train --data=data --output=output --lambda=100 --epochs=200 --batch-size=8 --logging='true' --save-weights='true'`: instructs the container to run the Pix2Pix script with the supplied arguments.
 If this is omitted the container will simply instantiate with the default or supplied program (i.e. Python or Bash) and await input

-## CycleGAN example
+## CycleGAN training example

     docker run -it \
         --name cgan \